 Now, imagine the 70s; I’m talking flares, bell bottoms, garish colors, free love, Woodstock, Jimi Hendrix shredding Voodoo Chile on vinyl, peace and love necklaces – pretty much if you weren’t around back then, imagine Austin Powers 2, Mork and Mindy, I think I had a look of Sam Malone in Cheers.
 Let’s throw on some mood music…

 Okay, you’re in the zone.
-Well, 1971 Ed Phillips joined Roy on this adventure and that’s when things really changed.
+Well, in 1971 Ed Phillips joined Roy on this adventure and that’s when things really changed.
 The two of them started building their own stands to fit their textiles.
 It was Ed who worked with the Society of Motion Pictures to standardize male and female mounts that are now almost interchangeable.
 Male mounts are on the left because females are always right.
 (Eye roll)

 Roy and his wife had a son, named him Matthew, and had one heck of an idea!
 That idea resulted in naming the company Matthews Studio Equipment, and now and forever we will be using his name whether we are shaping light or rigging cameras.
 Matthew, like Jim Jannard’s dog Oakley, is now ingrained in our hearts and minds forever.
-Maybe part of the American Dream also involves naming your successful business after a pet or loved one – just in case I’ll buy the rights to Rover Film equipment, Fido Filters and Lassie Lenses.
+Maybe part of the American Dream also involves naming your successful business after a pet or loved one – just in case I’ll buy the rights to Rover Film equipment, Fido Filters, and Lassie Lenses.

 There’s a TON of ‘firsts’ for Matthews as a company.
-You can thank them for folding c-stands, spring loaded c-stands, the doorway dolly, the Hi roller stand, and the standard way pretty much every stand has adopted today.
+You can thank them for folding c-stands, spring-loaded c-stands, the doorway dolly, the Hi roller stand, and the standard way pretty much every stand has adopted today.
 That’s A LOT of innovation!

 THE DUTTI DOLLY

 So, now you know the Dutti dolly is named for James SalDUTTI.
 Let this be an inspiration to always push for something better and always be innovating.
 You want to have that mindset that’s always thinking, ‘How can I do this better?’
 The industry is always evolving.
-When I’m on set, I’m constantly checking how can I make this or that better?
+When I’m on set, I’m constantly checking how can I make this or that better.
 It’s no secret, I’ve always been a DIY guy because I don’t mind getting my hands dirty.
 If I need something to work a certain way, or need to make a modification, I bust out the power tools!
 The “Hurlbut Hi Roller” has a nice ring to it, doesn’t it?